Aster family (Asteraceae)

 Photographic Location: A small opening in a wooded area at Meadowbrook Park in Urbana, Illinois.

-Comments: Sweet Joe-Pye Weed is one of the taller wildflowers in wooded areas.
-It is often found in habitats that are more shady and dry than other Eupatoriadelphus spp.
-(Joe-Pye Weeds) in the state.
-To identify a Joe-Pye Weed, it is helpful to examine the central stem: the stem of Sweet Joe-Pye Weed is solid in cross-section and purple where the leaf bases occur, otherwise it is green and glabrous (see the lower photograph).
-The species Eupatoriadelphus maculatus (Spotted Joe-Pye Weed) has solid stems that are purple-spotted or solid purple throughout and occasionally hairy, while Eupatoriadelphus fistulosus (Hollow-Stemmed Joe-Pye Weed) has hollow stems that are glabrous and glaucous.
+Comments: Sweet Joe-Pye Weed (Eutrochium purpureum) is one of the taller wildflowers in wooded areas.
+It is often found in habitats that are more shady and dry than other Eutrochium spp.
+(Joe-Pye Weed species) in the state.
+To identify a Joe-Pye Weed, it is helpful to examine the central stem: the stem of Sweet Joe-Pye Weed is solid in cross-section and purple where the bases of leaf petioles occur, otherwise it is green and glabrous.
+The species Eutrochium maculatum (Spotted Joe-Pye Weed) has solid stems that are either purple-spotted and glabrous or solid purple throughout from dark-colored hairs, while Eutrochium fistulosum (Hollow-stemmed Joe-Pye Weed) has hollow stems that are glabrous and glaucous.
 Sweet Joe-Pye Weed usually has only 3-4 leaves per whorl, while Spotted Joe-Pye Weed has 4-5 leaves per whorl and Hollow-Stemmed Joe-Pye Weed has 4-7 leaves per whorl.
-The Joe-Pye Weeds have been assigned to their own genus; in the past, they were assigned to the Eupatorium genus of the white-flowered Bonesets.
+Joe-Pye Weed species have been assigned recently to the Eutrochium genus; in the past, they have been assigned to the Eupatorium genus and the Eupatoriadelphus genus.
+Thus, Eupatorium purpureum and Eupatoriadelphus purpureus are scientific synonyms of Sweet Joe-Pye Weed.